Short-term health insurance

 How long will it take me to get short-term coverage?

 The application process for short-term health insurance is typically quite simple, with just a handful of yes/no questions about medical history.
-As long as your answer to all of the questions is “no,” you’ll generally be accepted for coverage with an effective date as soon as the following day.
+As long as your truthful answer to all of the questions is “no,” you’ll generally be accepted for coverage with an effective date as soon as the following day.

 How much does short-term health insurance cost?

 The monthly premiums for short-term health insurance vary considerably depending on where you live, your age, and the insurance company that’s offering the coverage.
-Depending on the circumstances, they can start at well under $100/month.
+Depending on the circumstances, they can start at under $100/month.

 Although premium subsidies are not available for short-term policies, the plans do tend to be considerably less expensive than ACA-compliant major medical plans if you’re not eligible for a premium subsidy.
+The trade-off is that they don’t provide as much coverage as an ACA-compliant plan, and can reject your application based on your medical history.

 What does short-term health insurance cover?

 Short-term health insurance policies are designed to cover at least some of the cost of unexpected medical events that are not linked to a pre-existing condition.
 The plans will generally provide coverage for inpatient and emergency care, surgeries, and various outpatient services, lab work, and imaging.
-Some short-term plans include inpatient prescription drugs, although it’s much less common for short-term plans to cover prescriptions that you’d pick up at the pharmacy.

 Can I buy short-term insurance in my state?

-Though short-term plans are available in most states, short-term plans aren’t available at all in 12 states and DC.
+Though short-term plans are available in most states, short-term plans aren’t available at all in 14 states and DC.

 Will short-term plans cover my doctors?